kiancn/CallbackMethod/README.md

 <B>It very much works!</B>
-- it also very much has issues;
+- it probably also has all sorts of issues I didn't discover;
+  * please write me about any issues you might be having!
-  * The constructors and methods have been tested against some case but but all ny a long shot: but it is difficult to figure out exactly how to use the different features together - without having see examples; so I'll make something up and make the existing better.
+  * since it is a task to figure out exactly how to use the different features together
+   - without having see examples; so I'll make something up and make the existing better.

 Finishing up:
-* I hope the tests referenced in main Main are readable and comprehensible. <b> Please look at the new example first </b>
+* I hope the tests referenced in main Main are easy enough to read.

-* Sorry for using custom wrapper classes in the examples (two 2d coordinate types and a Matrix class... they'll be standardized at some date.).
+* Sorry for using custom wrapper classes in the examples (two 2d coordinate types).

-This is a proof of concept version and many possible features are missing. <i> Please inspire me </i>
+This is a proof of concept version and many possible features are missing. <i> Please inspire me! </i>

 * try it out, it's pretty neat!
 * please comment: all experiences are welcome, even if you just need to shout